viamrobotics/docs/docs/installation/_index.md

 The AppImage is a single, self-contained binary that runs on 64-bit Linux systems running the `aarch64` or `x86_64` architectures, with no need to install any dependencies.
 To install `viam-server` on a board:

-1. If you haven't already, you must install a supported operating system to your board.
+1. If you haven't already, you must install a supported operating system on your board.
    Follow the instructions to [prepare your board](#prepare-your-board) to install a supported OS on your board.

 1. Next, `ssh` to your board and run `uname -m` to determine the architecture of your board.